 Before lunch, if you have any time leftover, spend it checking out the eclectic shops in The Strip.
 I adore Wholey’s fish market.
 It’s so quintessential Pittsburgh.

-This part of the itinerary has room for flexibility:
+This part of the one day in Pittsburgh has room for flexibility:

 In Downtown Pittsburgh, there are a couple of locations to choose from: Primanti’s in The Strip and in Market Square near Point State Park.